Dome

 Accessibility

-Visitors who climb the Dome before entering must MANDATORY leave inside the Luggage Storage (Piazza Duomo n.
+Visitors who climb the Dome before entering must mandatory leave inside the Luggage Storage (Piazza Duomo n.
 38/r) suitcases, backpacks, parcels, containers and large and medium-sized bags and other types of objects (see the complete regulation at this link).
 Visitors who present themselves at the entrance with objects prohibited by the regulation will not be able to enter.

 The Dome can only be accessed by booking a slot time No lift is available and there are many steps.
 The climb is not recommended for people with a heart condition or suffering from dizziness and claustrophobia.